Top 10 Questions

 - How do I contact the Admissions Office?

-- How do I get a copy of my transcript?
+- How do I get an unofficial transcript?

 Our Best Answer - What high school courses are required?

 If you are applying as a freshman, you are required to complete the following courses:

 - 2 years of History and Social Science (including 1 year of U.S. history or 1 semester of U.S. history and 1 semester of civics or American government AND 1 year of social science)